 Perhaps the right question is, can you afford not to have income protection insurance?
 The best way to look at income protection insurance is a safety net.
 The safety net is positioned between your normal self-employed income and what can often be minimal benefit payments.

-There are certain variations (such as deferral period) in an income protection policy which could make your premiums more affordable if that was an issue.
+There are certain variations (such as deferral period) in an income protection policy that could make your premiums more affordable if that was an issue.

 The terms of an income protection insurance policy will vary from insurance company to insurance company, but it could be anything up to 75% of your pre-tax income.
 As we touched on above, it may be possible to reduce the payment if the insurance policy is triggered, which would, in theory, reduce your premiums.